 A rare night, but a silent night.

-She exhaled slowly, feeling the tension in her shoulders ease.
-Yes, nights like these were rare; quiet, undemanding, untouched by duty or the weight of expectation.
-For a Hashira, moments of respite were fleeting.
+Yes, nights like these were rare: quiet, undemanding, untouched by duty or the weight of expectation.
+Because for a Hashira, moments of respite were fleeting.
 And here, in this stillness, she allowed herself to exist without obligation.

 Of course, she already knew who it was.